Yidadaa/Issue-Blog-With-Github-Action/README.md

 ## FAQ
 ### 1. How to prevent others from publishing issues to the site?
 You can set a white-list by setting `repoConfig.filterUsers` to `['Your Github ID', 'Another Friend's ID']`, default setting allows everyone to post a blog to your site.

+### 2. When updating the configuration, why GitHub Actions did not automatically run?

+You can check the `.github/workflows/main.yml` file in your repository and ensure that the `on->push->branches` section corresponds to the branch where your code changes are made.
+Default branch was `master`, but now is `main` on GitHub.

+### 3. GitHub Actions run successfully, but the repository code is not updated, and static page files are not added?

+Please check the logs of your GitHub Actions and verify if the `GITHUB_TOKEN` has write permissions.
+If it does not, please refer to the [official documentation about GITHUB_TOKEN](https://docs.github.com/zh/actions/security-guides/automatic-token-authentication) and grant read and write permissions to your repository in `.github/workflows/main.yml`.
+Template file [`./template/main.yml`](./template/main.yml) define read or write access for all of the available scopes.

 ## Acknowledgment
 - This project is based on [vuepress](https://vuepress.vuejs.org/).